-But wait – did you just take on 3 projects all due on the same day?
+But wait – did you just take on three projects all due on the same day?
 We did say volunteer, but we don’t mean that you should offer help that you can’t afford.

 What gets you that promotion: Don’t take on more than what you can handle, ‘cause you’ll be signing yourself up for doom and a rippling series of catastrophes, project after project.
 Just give your best performance for every individual task and digest whatever’s on your plate before you add any more.

-3. Constantly OT-ing will NOT get you that promotion
+3. Constantly OT-ing will NOT get you that job promotion